About the art

 The Boxes began as an enclosure for a kinetic winged skeleton.
 This puppet-like figure made of paper and deftly placed wires will do a little jig when the the wired die is pulled and released repeatedly by the viewer.
 Most of the Boxes have a similar mechanical lever to move figures and objects by hand; mechanisms similar to those in children's pop-up books.
 Each Box is a small diorama with a story to tell.
 Some content is contemplative, involving existential issues and hints at the multi-dimensional nature of being.
 Other content is less introspective, thematically lighter, created just for fun, while the interactive feature lends a playful note to each piece.

-(see The Cut #30 Gallery of Boxes) constructed of paper and wire.
-Pumping and releasing the wire repeatedly lifts and lowers the wings and jiggles the legs.
-The diorama is constructed of a basswood box, digital images sourced from vintage picture books and hand-drawn illustrations, acrylic paint, LED footlights, archival papers and supports, museum glass, and a wooden frame.
-All succeeding Boxes follow a similar process, most having a kinetic feature rendering them interactive.
+Each Box is made of the following materials: basswood, digital images sourced from vintage picture books and illustrations, acrylic paint, archival papers and supports, museum glass, and wooden frames.
 Each Box is one of a kind, designed and constructed by the artist.

 Esther Aron is a visual artist working northwest of Chicago in the Village of Bull Valley.
 She makes artifacts to satisfy her need to create.
 She describes it as an addiction of supernatural origin that pushes for expression.
 It has moved her from an early age, and continues unabated.